r1chardj0n3s/pycode-minecraft/README.rst

 - figure out what BlockStoneSlab "seamless" does, and how isDouble works?
 - consider renaming the put argument "type" to "variant"?
-- promote runner to non-private object
+- clear book title field on click

 TODO
 ----